Kanna Nalama: Plot

-After raju went with his father he is unable to live with them he fell sick and jeyanthi losses her memory.
-Even doctors are unable to save the son and asked his mother to come and cure the child as soon as jeyathi reached their jeyanthi and the got cured and his boss family send raju along with gemini and jeyanthi.
+After Raju went with his father he found he was unable to live with them.
+He falls sick and Jeyanthi loses her memory.
+Doctors are unable to help him and ask his mother to come.
+As soon as Jeyathi arrives, Raju is cured and Sundaran's family sends Raju to Gemini and Jeyanthi.

 Soundtrack

 The music was composed by M. S. Viswanathan, with lyrics by Kannadasan.